alykoshin/gmail-send/README.md

 })();                               // Send without any check
 ````

-You can find the working examples in `./demo/demo.js` (you'll need to set your user/pass in  `credential.json.example` and rename it to `credential.json` in order to run the example).
-When credentials are set, run the application useing `node demo/demo.js` or
+You can find this working examples in `./demo/demo.js` (you'll need to set your GMail user/pass in  `credential.json.example` and rename it to `credential.json` in order to run the example).
+When credentials are set, run the application using `node demo/demo.js` or `node demo.js` depending on your current directory.

 ____
 **Links to package pages:**